Office of Priestly Vocations

 Courageous men continue to join their priestly mission.

 The word "vocation" means call.
-The word "call" is used in many ways.
-Everybody has a vocation in the sense that God is constantly "making noise" so as to call us closer to him, to become holy.
+Everybody has a vocation in the sense that God is constantly attempting to call us closer to him, to become holy.
 For some, God calls them to holiness by being husbands or fathers.
 For others God is calling them to holiness by serving as missionaries or doctors or monks.
 For many God is calling them to holiness as priests.

-It is only by seeking God's will for our lives then following it that we can truly know the happiness God intends for us.
-Unfortunately, many people seek happiness according only to what they want, or following one's own will apart from God's.
+It is only by seeking God's will for our lives, and then following it, that we can truly know the happiness God intends for us.
+Unfortunately, many seek happiness according only to what they want, or following one's own will apart from God's.
 In fact, true happiness comes only from seeking God's will, then surrendering our own will to His and then following it joyfully.

 Discernment